 - Personal Log of Fleet Admiral Ras’Tok Lun commanding the Star Fleet Temperance, 2 hours before his forces abandoned the defense of Cor Caroli.
 [Translated]

-Sadly very few games have ever really affected me in this manner, and those that do often do some in spite of their design rarely because of it.
-These games I profess to adore are not without their faults, I like to think I’m objective enough to be able identify these flaws.
-I can list, categorise and even present possible solutions and alternative, but this recognition does little to detract from my respect for these games.
+Sadly very few games have ever affected me in this manner, those that do often achieve this in spite of their design rarely because of it.
+These games I profess to adore are not without their faults, I like to think I’m unbiased enough to be able identify these flaws; but this recognition does little to detract from my respect for these games.
 All that is necessary is a single moment, one small spark of imagination or intelligent that shows me a glimpse of that potential .
 What is any amount of design flaws or technical bugs compared to that?

 Surely If I could get everybody else to play that game and experience a similar moment then that would put an end to the entire discussion of whether games could be art, whether they were interesting or worthy of study.
 If I could convince everybody else that for that briefest moment I had truly felt a pang of guilt for the consequences of my actions then I believe they would understand the power of games.
 I understand that such things are subjective and maybe Far Cry 2 isn’t the game for everybody, but I can only speak from my personal experience so I had to try and get people to play this game, and appreciate it as I do.

 If a moment like that could be attained in a era when games are still so focused on the juvenile concepts of violence and direct action what could be accomplished in the years to come?